ruilong96/TrendTester/README.md

 # TrendTester

-A distributed system for testing strategies on the past index data from the martket.
+A distributed microservices system for testing strategies on the past index data from the martket.